Wisconsin Rare Plant Preservation Fund

-- Complete the application.
+- Complete the application (paper copies of applications are not accepted).
 Please reference the specific plant or lichen species your project will support in your application.

-- Include proof of IRS tax-exempt status.
+- Include proof of IRS tax-exempt status (IRS form 501c3 tax determination letter).
 For projects that take place on a State Natural Area include a letter of support from Wisconsin Department of Natural Resources’ State Natural Areas program.
 For projects on other public properties include a letter of support from the property manager.

-- Submit all materials to Caitlin Williamson by February 1st.
+- Submit all materials to Lindsey at NRFgrants@WisConservation.org by February 1st.